impacted wisdom teeth

 These teeth can cause a variety of dental problems if they remain impacted, ranging from infection to overcrowding of other teeth.

-It is important for patients to understand the risks associated with impacted wisdom teeth so they can make an informed decision about their treatment plan.
+Patients need to understand the risks associated with impacted wisdom teeth so they can make an informed decision about their treatment plan.

 Prevention is key, and it's best to have regular dental checkups so any potential issues can be identified early on.